ONS-Innovation/github-copilot-usage-lambda/docs/configuration.md

 #### `write_data_locally`

-If set to `true`, the tool will skip writing to S3 and instead write data for copilot teams, historic usage, and teams history to `local_data`.
+If set to `true`, the tool will skip writing to the appropriate AWS S3 bucket and instead write data for copilot teams, historic usage, and teams history to `local_data`.

 **When deploying to AWS, this must be set to `false` to ensure the tool writes to AWS.**